th317erd/cmded/README.md

 #### `scope`

 You can at any time spawn a new sub scope in the "user context" by calling `scope`.
-It will create a sub scope within the user context, under the name you provide, and then all runners under this scope will place their parsed values into this sub scope.
+It will create a sub scope within the user context, under the name you provide, and then all Runners under this scope will place their parsed values into this sub scope.
 For example:

 ```javascript
 const { CMDed, Types } = require('cmded');